 “Don’t you dare make me into a victim!”

 It seemed inappropriately defensive to me, out of place and ironic, especially since Kristyn wasn’t even doing that.

-Witnessing Robyn’s dramatic response and how she projected her fears of being made a victim onto Kristyn, made me think that’s exactly what she was.
-But of course, she couldn’t see it, let alone admit it.
+Witnessing Robyn’s dramatic response and how she projected her fears of being made a victim onto Kristyn, made me wonder if that’s exactly what she was.
+But who am I to tell her how she feels?

 When a woman of faith is hurting, suffering, or being humiliated, it can all be justified in the name of religion as – “going through the refiner’s fire,” “being tested like Job,” “going through the repentance process” “developing humility necessary for Godhood,” “becoming worthy of eternal life” or “overcoming jealousy and learning to live the higher law.”
 If a woman believes this is part of God’s plan and that she deserves / needs this experience for her own eternal good, she certainly doesn’t see herself as a victim.
 Even if she questions God, she still may believe her suffering is part of God’s plan to refine her.